 At times, vultures will roost in large groups of 100 or more on trees but typically hunt by themselves during the day.
-Humane vulture removal methods can only be done with special permits.
+Vulture removal, even through humane methods, can only be done with special permits.

 The name buzzard is nothing short of a derogatory name for an animal that gratefully consumes stinky carcasses and nasty road killed animals.
 These large birds offer the planet a valuable service - they serve as super garbage disposals for our earth.

 At times when no other animal can find food, vultures can find a single dead animal and draw in twelve to a hundred feathered friends also wanting a bite.

 Should You Try To Scare Away A Vulture Or Buzzard?

 When it comes to driving vultures away from their food source ... do not attempt to "scare" them away.
 Scaring a vulture will only make matters worse, causing them to vomit, at which point they will stay around even longer to consume the vomit they have just created.

 Many towns experience vultures roosting by the hundreds and being a scary nuisance.
 The Wildlife Whipserer, Inc., has consulted with several towns in different parts of the U.S. to help them get rid of vultures, but the request is always worded, "get rid of buzzards".
 If you have a nuisance buzzard or vulture problem and think they can all easily be harassed, killed or relocated, think again - they are federally protected migratory birds and special permits are needed.
 If you are in Southwest Florida, give us a call, we know exactly what to do to get rid of vultures.

 Turkey vultures (photo below) visiting an area where Wildlife Whisperer Ned Bruha had recently placed a trail camera.
 Ned Bruha had placed 6 droplets of a mixture of catnip essential oil and Civet musk on the ceiling of the cave opening in front of the video trail camera to the left.